6 Things I Wish I'd Known Before Coming to Japan

 Everyone always tells you that you can survive and get around Japan without any Japanese.
 This, along with a certain naivete about the level of English all over Japan, led me to only study a bit halfheartedly when I first came here.

 If you’re not in a big city, or even if you are, English as a spoken language is not very prevalent.
 Sure you can find it on menus and street signs (sometimes) but need to ask for directions from the old lady working in her garden?
 Bummer.

 My best advice, other than to start studying now, is to approach high school or college-aged kids and if talking doesn’t work, write your question down.
-That’s much more likely to get a response as reading and writing is what most of the English education system in Japan focuses on.
+That’s much more likely to get a response as reading and writing is what most of the English education system in Japan focuses on, not speaking or listening.

 On a similar note, flip flops are generally used inside the home only as a kind of slipper.
 It’s a bit lazy to wear them out and about and you’ll notice most people (even men) wear really cute or nice shoes even with very casual outfits.
 You can get away with it in very large cities but otherwise consider leaving those things at home.

 I’m being hired as an English teacher… right?
 Ehh, kind of.
-What I didn’t know was that in Jr. High you’re more of a CD player than an actual teacher.
-You pronounce new words, read paragraphs, announce listening tests and basically just try to show them what real English sounds like while fighting to keep them from using the katakana pronunciation of words.
+What I didn’t know was that in Jr. high you’re more of a CD player than an actual teacher.
+You pronounce new words, read paragraphs, announce listening tests, and basically just try to show them what real English sounds like while fighting to keep them from using the katakana pronunciation.